Squeeze a Flower: Production

-The film was meant to be the first in a proposed series of ten films made jointly by NLT Productions and Group W. NLT Productions was a television production company in Sydney and was supported by Motion Picture Investments, a company associated with various Australian businessmen including Sir Reginald Ansett.
+The film was meant to be the first in a proposed series of ten films made jointly by NLT Productions and Group W. NLT Productions was a television production company in Sydney and was supported by Motion Picture Investments, a company associated with various Australian businessmen including Reg Ansett.
 Group W was a division of the American Westinghouse Broadcasting Company.

 Leading cast and crew were imported: the director, writer and producer were all American and the lead actors were from overseas: Italian Walter Chiari, American Jack Albertson and Irish David Allen.
 It was Allen's first major film role.

 Filming began in mid February 1969 and only took a month.
 Shooting took place in the studio of Ajax Films in Sydney and on location in St Patrick's College, Manly, and Mount Pleasant vineyard in the Hunter Valley.

 Walter Chiari had previously made They're a Weird Mob (1966) in Australia.
 He married his girlfriend during the shoot.